wormhole-foundation/xdapp-book/src/dapps/architecture/5_relayers.md

 - need to be signed by the Guardian Network to be considered authentic

+- it's content cannot be altered without invalidating the Guardian signatures

 - can be verified as authentic by _any_ Wormhole Core Contract they are brought to _by anyone_.

-Relayers are untrusted as an inherent consequence of these properties.
-Anyone can pick up a VAA and deliver it anywhere they feel like, however, no one can alter the content of the VAA without invalidating the signatures.
+Relayers are untrusted as an inherent consequence of these properties -- anyone can pick up a VAA and deliver it anywhere they feel like.

 So, when writing your contracts, it's incredibly important to only trust information which is either **inside your contract** or **inside a VAA**.
 If you trust information provided by a relayer, you are opening yourself up to untrusted input attacks.